the-dev-syntax/Ecommerce-Template/README.md

 # [My-notes]

-1. You can move the Primary Side Bar to the right hand side by right-clicking the Activity Bar and selecting Move Primary Side Bar Right or toggle its visibility (Ctrl+B).
+1. You can move the Primary Side Bar to the right handside by right-clicking the Activity Bar and selecting Move Primary Side Bar Right or toggle its visibility (Ctrl+B).

 2. changes happened to setting json of vscode